Torticollis: Other treatments

+Overview

+CMT is a neck problem that babies are born with or develop soon after birth, causing their neck to be stiff and bent in an awkward position.
+Besides the sternocleidomastoid muscle, other muscles in the neck can also be affected by CMT, leading to problems moving the head and neck normally.
+The main goal of treating CMT is to make the sternocleidomastoid muscle stronger and more flexible, so the neck can move better and symptoms can improve.

 Prognosis

 Studies and evidence from clinical practice show that 85–90% of cases of congenital torticollis are resolved with conservative treatment such as physical therapy.
 Earlier intervention is shown to be more effective and faster than later treatments.
 More than 98% of infants with torticollis treated before 1 month of age recover by 2.5 months of age.
 Infants between 1 and 6 months usually require about 6 months of treatment.
 After that point, therapy will take closer to 9 months, and it is less likely that the torticollis will be fully resolved.
 It is possible that torticollis will resolve spontaneously, but chance of relapse is possible.
 For this reason, infants should be reassessed by their physical therapist or other provider 3–12 months after their symptoms have resolved.

 Other animals

 In veterinary literature usually only the lateral bend of head and neck is termed torticollis, whereas the analogon to the rotatory torticollis in humans is called a head tilt.
 The most frequently encountered form of torticollis in domestic pets is the head tilt, but occasionally a lateral bend of the head and neck to one side is encountered.